-Find Therapists and Counselors in Palo Alto, California
+Palo Alto, California Therapists

 Find a therapist in Palo Alto, California that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Palo Alto to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Palo Alto to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 An Overview of Mental Health in Palo Alto, California

 Across the United States, mental illness is creating a health crisis in all types of communities.
-While many demographics, such as minorities and the poor, are often disproportionately affected, mental illness can affect anyone regardless of age, race, class or gender.
+While many demographics, such as minorities and the poor, are often disproportionately affected, mental illness can affect anyone regardless of age, race, class, or gender.
 One example of its non-discriminatory nature is the city of Palo Alto, California.

 Palo Alto at a Glance

 Located in Santa Clara County, Palo Alto is an affluent community with a population of approximately 67,000 residents.
 Palo Alto is in the middle of Silicon Valley, a capital in the tech industry.
 It is home to some of the largest tech and social media companies in the world.
-Palo Alto itself is headquarters to a variety of large companies such as Tesla and HP.
+Palo Alto itself is the headquarters of a variety of large companies such as Tesla and HP.
 The median income for residents was over $147,000 in 2017.
 In contrast, the median income for the state of California was just under $72,000.

 Palo Alto residents have a huge rate of higher education.
 This isn’t surprising considering the number of high-tech employers.
 Almost 30 percent of adults over the age of 25 possess a bachelor’s degree, while over 50 percent have earned a graduate degree.